shahanakattil/MS-900-Lab-Content/Instructions/Module-4-M365-Security-and-Compliance.md

 In this lab, you will perform:

-+ Exercise 1: Azure AD Security
++ Exercise 1: Microsoft Entra ID Security
 + Exercise 2: Threat Protection
 + Exercise 3: Microsoft Defender for Cloud Apps
 + Exercise 4 : Information Protection